 However, swaddling also has some risks for babies, both premature and healthy, including:

 - overheating, which can increase the infant’s risk of sudden infant death syndrome (SIDS)

 - suffocation, if the baby rolls over during sleep or the swaddling fabric unravels during sleep

-- hip dysplasia (a problem with the formation of the hip joint), if the infants’ legs are positioned incorrectly
+- hip dysplasia (a problem with the formation of the hip joint) or dislocation, if an infant's legs are positioned incorrectly

 - delayed weight gain due to less frequent arousal and less frequent feedings, since babies who sleep more may eat less